Luc-Bertin/PythonBlog/_posts/2020-08-03-introduction-to-functional-programming.md

 This iterator could use data stored in memory (from a list by iterating on it), or read a file or generate each value ["on-the-fly".](https://stackoverflow.com/questions/19151/build-a-basic-python-iterator)

 Here is a ***Counter*** class which defines an iterator, here the values ​​are generated on-the-fly rather than stored previously in a list.
 You are probably starting to understand now the crucial functionality that some iterators bring, if you do not need to store all the values ​​in memory, where in the case of infinite sequence, you can successively generate the values ​​and do calculations on these at the time of iteration / "lazy generation" which results in less memory usage.
+Some iterable are lazy too, it's the case of `map` objects.

 {% highlight python linenos %}